How do you decide what flavors to make?

 Alcohol, like corn syrup, is added to improve texture.
 Alcohol has a lower freezing temperature so it will help keep sorbets and ice creams softer and more scoopable.
 Feel free to interchange different liquors or wines, but be aware of the alcohol content.
 If you substitute, the substitution should have a similar proof.

 What type of ice cream maker do you use?
+What equipment do you recommend?

 I would love to make some ice cream, but I don’t have an ice cream maker.
 Any suggestions?